mpiraux/draft-piraux-tcpls/draft-piraux-tcpls.md

 In this document, we revisit how TCP and TLS 1.3 can be used to provide modern transport services to applications.
 We apply a similar principle and combine TCP and TLS 1.3 in a protocol that we call TCPLS.
-TCPLS leverages the security features of TLS 1.3 like QUIC.
+TCPLS leverages the security features of TLS 1.3 like QUIC, but without begin simply layered above a single TCP connection.
 In addition, TCPLS reuses the existing high performance TCP stacks and TCP's wider ability to pass through middleboxes.